 Painting became an interest in 2001.
 Initially she attended regular classes with Henry Purdy, Charlottetown, PEI and workshops with several other maritime artists including Monica Wright, Bill Rogers and Barbara McLean and international artists including Efrin Gonsalves, San Miguel, Mexico.

-Acrylic and oil paints provide the opportunity to experiment, play and to create paintings inspired by her natural environment as well as her travel experiences.
+Acrylic and oil paints provide the opportunity to experiment, play and to create paintings inspired by my natural environment as well as my travel experiences.